HARRY B. SONDHEIM PROFESSIONAL RESPONSIBILITY AWARD

 - Noteworthy activity as a legislative or judicial proponent of advancing professional standards and the law governing lawyers in California (including, revision, interpretation, enactment or repeal of governing standards).

 The above list is not intended to be exhaustive.
 A nominee for the award may be living or deceased.
 In addition, achievement of all of the foregoing is not intended to be either necessary or sufficient for conferring the award.
 The objective of the award is to recognize a substantial long-term commitment to advancing the field of professional responsibility rather than any single discrete achievement.
 Local and specialty bar association ethics committees are encouraged to submit nominations.

 Please use the online form and include all attachments with the application.

 - Nomination application deadline: 11: 59 p.m.
 Pacific Time on Monday, Aug.
 31, 2015

 - Self-nominations are accepted.
 Anonymous nominations are not accepted.

 - The following documents are required for a complete application submission:

 - Resume or a separate document describing the accomplishments, contributions and /or initiatives of the nominee in the area of professional responsibility.
 Depending on the accomplishments of the nominee, this may include a list of relevant published cases where the nominee served as counsel or the judicial officer; and/or a list of relevant articles or other publications authored by the nominee including, if available, URL links.
-If an article is not readily available online a scanned PDF of the article may be requested by the selection committee after submission of the nominator’s materials.
+If an article is not readily available online, the selection committee may request a scanned PDF of the article after the nominator’s materials are submitted.

 - The total size of all documents submitted electronically should not exceed 10 MB.